flonatel/pipexec/README.md

 <code>stdin</code>, <code>stdout</code> and <code>stderr</code> which
 map to file descriptors 0, 1 and 2 respectively.

-If you want to know how many times a line contains the word *bird* in chapter 1 and 2 of your text, you can use a command like:
+If you want to know how many lines contains the word *bird* in chapter 1 and 2 of your text, you can use a command like:

     $ cat Chap1.txt Chap2.txt | grep bird | wc -l